Cancellation of primaries: Lagos PDP LGA chairmen slam state chairman

 By Olasunkanmi Akoni

-13 Peoples Democratic Party, PDP, Chairmen in Lagos, under the auspices of PDP Local Government Chairmen Forum have berated the state chairman of the party, Phillips Aivoji over the call for the cancellation of last Sunday’s House of Assembly and House of Representatives primary elections.
+13 Peoples Democratic Party, PDP, Chairmen in Lagos, under the auspices of PDP Local Government Chairmen Forum have berated the state chairman of the party, Phillips Aivoji over call for cancellation of last Sunday House of Assembly and House of Representatives primary elections.

-The chairmen expressed their displeasure yesterday, during a press conference, held at Lagos Mainland Secretariat of PDP.
+The chairmen expressed their displeasure yesterday, during a press conference, held at Lagos Mainland Secreatriat of PDP.

 Chairman of the forum, Adegbesan Adegbenga from Oshodi-Isolo Local Government Area, accused Aivoji of being a biased umpire.